wp-plugins/my-wp-tagcanvas/readme.txt

 == Changelog ==

+= 4.6.3 =
+1. Added a Target option for opening tag links in a new tab/window, parent or top frame to the rest content types, namely: Archives, Categories, Menu, Page/Post Links and Post Tags.

 = 4.6.2 =
 1. Added a Target option for opening tag links in a new tab/window, parent or top frame.
 Available to Authors, Blogroll, Pages and Recent Posts.